-- Supporting children and young people to develop these skills early will ensure that they are able to thrive in school, enabling them to reach their full potential as adults.
+- Supporting children and young people to develop these skills early will ensure that they are able to thrive in school, enabling them to reach their full potential as adult.

-- Launch a programme to support all parents, carers and families to help their children develop early language, social and emotional skills at home in autumn 2018
+- We are developing a programme to support all parents, carers and families to help their children develop early language, social and emotional skills at home to be launched Spring 2019.

-- Ensure early education professionals have access to world-class training so they can support children to develop these skills from age 2
+- Ensuring early education professionals have access to world-class training so they can support children to develop these skills from age 2.

-- Trial approaches to find out how schools and parents can best work together to support pupils to achieve their potential
+- Trialing approaches to find out how schools and parents can best work together to support pupils to achieve their potential

-- Launch a programme to support more young people to participate in social action to develop their confidence, resilience and self-regulation skills while benefitting their communities
+- We have launched a programme to support more young people to participate in social action to develop their confidence, resilience and self-regulation skills while benefitting their communities, through Youth Social Action